Bhavesh083/Angular-Learnings/README.md

 - A selector is basically a custom tag that is used to render a component.
 - It contains a decorator called @component which is used to define meta data.
 - encapsulation: ViewEncapsulation.None - then styles applies to all components in app, .Emulated - then style applies only in defined component. (default is emulated)

+ng-content:
+- any children of component host element are rendered at location of <ng-content>
+- it is a special placeholder that tells angular where to render content.
+- multiple content placeholders can be used by using select attribute. ex:- in parent component, <app-child> <card-title>hello</card-title> <app-child>
+       in child component, <ng-content select="card-title></ng-content>
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Binding: It is a connection between model & html template